Home > Tool Steel Catalog > P20 Tool Steel

 • Poisson’s Ratio: 0.287.

 • Machinability: Good machinability.
 It is readily machined in its pre-hardened condition.
 Machinability can be further improved by adding sulfur to the P20 grade.
-Machining prior to final P20 tool steel heat treatment results in better machinability.
+Machining before final P20 tool steel heat treatment results in better machinability.

 • Polishability: Excellent polishability.
 Higher hardness (e.g., 40 HRC) can improve polished quality.